 It is the objective of our sport to utilize the BCWG to provide our athletes with a motivating multi-sport learning experience in a relaxed and fun environment.
-It is an important sport event but it is low key at the same time.
+It is an important sport

 The primary role of the Sport Chair for the sport of cross country skiing is to be the liaison between the BCWG Host Community Sport Directorate and the host club's Competition Organizing Committee.
 This individual is appointed by the sport (by the Provincial Sport Advisor (PSA) for cross country skiing and the host club for the cross country skiing events) to represent the sport's interests in the host community and to work as part of the broader host community team.